ta-oliver/infertrade/infertrade/Install Windows.md

-# How to Install Infertrade Package from scratch for windows.
+# How to Install Infertrade Package for [`Microsoft Windows 10`](https://www.microsoft.com/en-in/software-download/windows10).